momentmuse/authenticate-it/README.md

 ## Requirements

-Install dependencies with `npm i` in both the client and server folders.
-You'll also want to use Nodemon to easily monitor your server.
-You will also need to have `mongodb` up and running at the default port.
+A user should be able to register with email, password, first name and last name.
+If the email already exists, the client should alert the user and prompt them to try to register again.
+There should also be a similar alert if the user tries to sign in with an incorrect email or password.

+Upon successfully registering or logging in, the user should be redirected to the profile page.
+Logging out should destroy the session and redirect the user to the homepage. 🏠

 ## Extra Credit